-Published by

-Law Business Research Ltd 87 Lancaster Road London, W11 1QQ, UK Tel: +44 20 7908 1188 Fax: +44 20 7229 6910 © Law Business Research Ltd 2014 No photocopying: copyright licences do not apply.
-First published 2014 ISSN 2055-6594 Svoboda Chlumská Chrůma and Partners The information provided in this publication is general and may not apply in a specific situation.
+Published by Law Business Research Ltd 87 Lancaster Road London, W11 1QQ, UK Tel: +44 20 3780 4147 Fax: +44 20 7229 6910

+© Law Business Research Ltd 2018 No photocopying without a CLA licence.
+First published 2014 Fifth edition ISBN 978-1-912377-46-6 The information provided in this publication is general and may not apply in a specific situation.
 Legal advice should always be sought before taking any legal action based on the information provided.
 This information is not intended to create, nor does receipt of it constitute, a lawyer-client relationship.
 The publishers and authors accept no responsibility for any acts or omissions contained herein.
-Although the information provided is accurate as of May 2014, be advised that this is a developing area.
+The information provided was verified between March and April 2018.
+Be advised that this is a developing area.

 Printed and distributed by Encompass Print Solutions Tel: 0844 2480 112